-The Supervisory Board also sets a non-financial ESG (Environmental, Social and Governance) target, which accounts for 30% of the LTI bonus base amount.
-The ESG target, which is set uniformly for each annual LTI tranche granted to all members of the Management Board, is intended to encourage the sustainable development of the Instone Group in accordance with the Company's ESG strategy.
+The Supervisory Board also sets a non-financial ESG (environmental, social and governance) target, which accounts for 30% of the LTI bonus base amount.
+The ESG target, which is set uniformly for each annual LTI tranche granted to all members of the Management Board, is intended to encourage the sustainable development of the Instone Group in accordance with the company's ESG strategy.
 The Supervisory Board will define a target that is in line with the interests of the company's stakeholders and is geared toward achieving a long-term, three-year target.
 The measurement of the target achievement is ideally designed to be quantifiable.

 An LTI bonus base amount in euros is agreed for each member of the Management Board in their contract of employment.
 This is divided by the average volume-weighted Instone Group share price of the last three months of the financial year before the start of the performance period to determine a provisional tranche of virtual shares allocated to the relevant Management Board member (base number).
-The payment amount of this variable compensation component is set depending on the achievement of the targets for which the Supervisory Board sets the target or threshold values to be achieved for each performance period and the share price performance of Instone Group shares, then as follows:
+The payment amount of this variable remuneration component is set depending on the achievement of the targets for which the Supervisory Board sets the target or threshold values to be achieved for each performance period and the share price performance of Instone Group shares, then as follows:

-- → At the end of the three-year performance period, the Supervisory Board decides the achievement of targets for each individual target. - → The target achievement for each individual target is assigned to an LTI payout factor using the bonus curve shown in Ξ figure 029.
+- At the end of the three-year performance period, the Supervisory Board decides the target achievement for each individual target. - The target achievement for each individual target is assigned to an LTI payout factor using the bonus curve shown in ≡ figure 024.
 Taking into account the relevant weighting of the individual target, a total payout factor is formed from the individual LTI payout factors defined in this way.
 Due to the ambitious target setting, above-average performance by the members of the Management Board is disproportionately rewarded: If the target achievement is 150% or more for an individual target (upper target limit), the relevant LTI payout factor for this individual target is 300%.
-The LTI payout factor for a target achievement of between 100% and 150% is calculated on a proportional basis If the target achievement for an individual target is 100% or less, the LTI payout factor corresponds to the relevant target achievement (subject to and up to a lower target limit defined by the Supervisory Board).
+The LTI payout factor for a target achievement of between 100% and 150% is calculated on a proportional basis.